microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/Get-EntraUserDirectReport.md

 ## Description

-The Get-EntraUserDirectReport cmdlet gets the direct reports for a user in Microsoft Entra ID.
+The `Get-EntraUserDirectReport` cmdlet gets the direct reports for a user in Microsoft Entra ID.
+Specify `ObjectId` parameter gets the direct reports for a user.

 ## Examples